statgenetics/rvnpl/README.md

 ```
 The output is located in the given folder.

+## RV-NPL manuscript

+Analysis of Zhao et al 2019 AJHG are outlined [here](https://statgenetics.github.io/rvnpl-notes/index.html).
+These notes demonstrates how to use `rvnpl` for sequence data analysis.

 # Questions

 If you have any further questions, please fell free to create a issue ticket in github.